-Use the term Indigenous peoples as an inclusive way to broadly describe the political identity of Native American students in the U.S. context.
+Use the term Indigenous Peoples as an inclusive way to broadly describe the political identity of Native American students.

-Language used about Indigenous identity can vary across contexts and is up to students themselves to define (Tuck & Yang, 2012).
-Referring to an Indigenous student's self-defined identity, nation, community, or tribal affiliation is always preferable.
+Language used for Indigenous identity can vary across contexts and is up to students themselves to define (Tuck & Yang, 2012).
+Institutions should defer to an Indigenous student's self-defined identity, nation, community, or tribal affiliation and recognize that this chosen term may change depending on context and audience.